Category: 1979

 Runner Up – Bob Hoffman’s Barbell Sunners, Reading, Pennsylvania

-McArdle came through the losers bracket to defeat Bob Hoffman’s Barbell Sunners two straight times to capture the championship.
-Owen “The Fog” Walford of McArdle beat Ty Stofflett in a 10 inning 1-0 game in the first final, despite Stofflett’s 19 K. Then McArdle’s Bob Ryan beat York’s Larry Bergh 3-1 in final championship game).
+McArdle came through the loser’s bracket to defeat Bob Hoffman’s Barbell Sunners two straight times to capture the championship.
+Owen “The Fog” Walford of McArdle beat Ty Stofflett in a 10 inning 1-0 game in the first final, despite Stofflett’s 19 K. Then McArdle’s Bob Ryan beat York’s Larry Bergh 3-1 in the final championship game).
 Stofflett finished the tournament with 76 K in 45.2 innings and surrendered only 13 hits and 3 earned runs.
 Stofflet’s streak of 14 consecutive wins in ASA National Championship play was broken by in this tournament as he went 5-1.

 • Co-MVP – Jeff Peck, McArdle Pontiac/Cadillac